A 'Momentum' Reunion

 The surfers that became idols to the generation they preceded were all in attendance: Kelly Slater, Rob Machado, Taylor Knox, Shane Dorian, Kalani Robb, Benji Weatherly, Ross Williams, Chris Malloy, and Taylor Steele and local pro Rizal Tanjung.

 Knox, who arrived at the reunion from Southern California with Machado, did not hide his excitement on Twitter: “I’m pumped for this trip and to hang with the boys again!” he wrote.
 Steele chimed in: “Really excited off to #momentumreunion today!
-Can’t [wait] to hang with the boys.”
+Can’t

 From “Momentum” emerged some of the most accomplished surfing careers in history.
 Slater, currently ranked second on the 2012 World Tour, is easily the most competitively decorated with 11 world titles and 49 contest wins.